 Professional Community

-• Add custom context menu options to invoke Frida exported functions on requests and responses
+• Add custom tabs, context menu options, and buttons that invoke mobile application functions on selected requests and responses

 Author